angular-schule/angular-cli-ghpages/README.md

  * __optional__
  * Default: dotfiles `true` (boolean)
  * Example:
-    * `ng deploy` -- Dotfiles are included by default.
+    * `ng deploy` – Dotfiles are included by default.
-    * `ng deploy --no-dotfiles` -- Dotfiles are ignored.
+    * `ng deploy --no-dotfiles` – Dotfiles are ignored.

-The command includes dotfiles by default (e.g `.htaccess` will be committed) With `--no-dotfiles` files starting with `.` are ignored.
+The command includes dotfiles by default (e.g. `.htaccess` will be committed).
+With `--no-dotfiles` files starting with `.` are ignored.

 **Hint:**
 This is super useful if you want to publish a `.nojekyll` file.
 Create such a file in the root of your pages repo to bypass the Jekyll static site generator on GitHub Pages.
-Static content is still delivered -- even without Jekyll.
+Static content is still delivered – even without Jekyll.
 This should only be necessary if your site uses files or directories that start with **_underscores** since Jekyll considers these to be special resources and does not copy them to the final site.
 → Or just don't use underscores!

 #### --cname <a name="cname"></a>
  * __optional__
- * Default: `undefined` (string) -- No CNAME file is generated
+ * Default: `undefined` (string) – No CNAME file is generated
  * Example:
     * `ng deploy --cname=example.com`